ryannarnoldd/SocialPI/README.md

 ## Tests

-Here are some screenshots of the working product in the terminal.
-On top of that, there is a video walkthrough of the project in this ReadMe file.
-There are examples of creation of a vehicle, usage of the vehicles and the actions that can be performed with the vehicles.
+Here is the linked video for the project that is used in the project submission.

 ## Questions